zeh/usfxr/README.md

 usfxr
 =====

 usfxr is a C# library used to generate and play game-like procedural audio effects inside Unity.
-With usfxr, one can easily synthesize original sound in real time for actions such as item pickups, jumps, lasers, hits, explosions, and more, without ever leaving the Unity editor.
+With usfxr, one can easily design and synthesize original sound in real time for actions such as item pickups, jumps, lasers, hits, explosions, and more, without ever leaving the Unity editor.

 usfxr comes with code that allows for real-time audio synthesizing in games, and an in-editor interface for creating and testing effects before you use them in your code.